MaxHalford/StSICMR-Inference/README.md

 The Symmentrical Island Model with Changes in Migration Rates (StSICMR) is a model developped by [Oliver Mazet](http://fr.viadeo.com/fr/profile/olivier.mazet1) and [Lounès Chikhi](https://www.wikiwand.com/en/Loun%C3%A8s_Chikhi) with their research team.

-This repository supposes that you are familiar with
+This repository supposes that you are familiar with the [PSMC algorithm](http://www.nature.com/nature/journal/v475/n7357/full/nature10231.html) developped by [Richard Durbin](https://www.wikiwand.com/en/Richard_M._Durbin) and [Heng Li](https://www.wikiwand.com/en/Heng_Li).

+The method tries to fit the model to a PSMC history produced with [Heng Li's algorithm](https://github.com/lh3/psmc).
+It starts by extracting the times and the lambda values of the last iteration from ``.psmc`` file.
+Then it normalizes the lambda value so that they start at 1 (because the model is normalized to begin at 1 also).

 ## Setup